 Animals at Jacksonville Zoo

-The 2,000 plus animals at Jacksonville Zoo are exhibited in ten different habitats, each of which mimics the creature’s natural environment.
+The 2,000-plus animals at Jacksonville Zoo are exhibited in ten different habitats, and each mimics the creature’s natural environment.

 As soon as you enter Africa Loop, you see the Greater Flamingo exhibit, Aldabra Tortoise, and Warthogs.